maxdemaio/music/src/content/blog/guitar-picks.md

 Note, I usually don’t use a pick when playing acoustic guitar, but here are my go-to picks when I do:

 I'm not a huge fan of thin picks for the electric guitar.
-I'm not keen on the lack of tone/attack when you hit the chords/notes.
+I'm not keen on the lack of tone/attack when you hit chords/notes.
 The pick is more flexible so it could bounce to other strings and there's not that security you get with a thicker/sturdier pick.

  **However**, when strumming on an acoustic guitar thinner picks sound pretty sweet as the flexibility of a thinner pick swipes through the strings.
 For acoustic guitars, I feel like heavier picks dull the natural tone of the guitar when strumming.
 If I'm going with a thin pick, I'll go with a Guild triangular thin pick or the Jim Dunlop 0.5mm classic Tortex pick.
 Or, I'll also go up to a more medium gauge pick that I already listed above.